scud3r1a/debian-packages/SimpleServer/README.md

 For the best experience with the Samba file server, please mount an USB drive permanently and use it for Samba.
 Furthermore, be sure that you made the folder ("/media/"your device"/share") readable and usable for normal users by using "chmod +x share" or the like.

+The named and included projects like the Samba server or the Tor proxy are just two possible purposes.
+With the included software, your Raspberry Pi with SimpleServer is able to do much more.
+Preferably, you should install Raspbian over NOOB for your Raspberry Pi to get most convenience.

+With all these projects combined, you can use your Pi as well as a Onion Router via Tor or the best SSH remote access calculator via Wolfram Mathematica (pre-installed) or Octave, to name only some ideas.

 Thanks,

 ####Kutsubato @ gitoidevelopment